jbn/jvns.ca/content/post/2019-06-23-a-few-debugging-resources.markdown

 me!).
 In Go the idiom to do this seems to be to just concatenate your stack of errors together as a big string so you get "error: thing one: error: thing two : error: thing three" which works okay but is definitely a lot less structured than `failure`'s system).

+### understand what the error messages mean

+One sub debugging skill that I take for granted a lot of the time is understanding what error messages mean!
+I came across this nice graphic explaining [common Python errors and what they mean](https://pythonforbiologists.com/29-common-beginner-errors-on-one-page/), which breaks down things like `NameError`, `IOError`, etc. This is a hard thing because sometimes understanding a new error message might mean learning a new concept -- `NameError` can mean "Your code uses a variable outside the scope where it's defined", but to really understand that you need to understand what variable scope is!
+I ran into this a lot when learning Rust -- the Rust compiler would be like "you have a weird lifetime error" and I'd like be "ugh ok Rust I get it I will go actually learn about how lifetimes work now!".

+And a lot of the time error messages mean somewhat unrelated things, like how "upstream connect error or disconnect/reset before headers" means "julia, your server crashed!" and I think that understanding what specific error messages translate to is often not transferable when you switch to a new area (if I started writing a lot of React or something tomorrow, I would probably have no idea what any of the error messages meant!).
+So this definitely isn't just an issue for beginner programmers.

 ### that's all for now!